The Tradition continues in Concord & Lincoln, NH ...

-A Christmas Carol: The Musical Ghost Story returns to the Concord City Auditorium after last year's ground-breaking production.
-Partnering with local choral groups, a canned food drive, and businesses around the state, last year's production was more than just a show, it was a city-wide event, and we are thrilled to continue the tradition by bringing back this original adaptation to the Audi on December 7 & 8, 2018!
+A Christmas Carol: The Musical Ghost Story returns to the Concord City Auditorium and Jean's Playhouse after last year's ground-breaking productions.
+Partnering with local choral groups, a canned food drive, and businesses around the state, last year's production was more than just a show, it was a city-wide event, and we are thrilled to continue the tradition by bringing back this original adaptation to the Audi on December 7 & 8 and to Jean's Playhouse on December 15 & 16, 2018!

 A "ghostly" musical adaptation of the famous Charles Dickens classic, A Christmas Carol: The Musical Ghost Story features all your favorite characters, original music, spooky ghosts, and some unexpected twists and turns!
 As Ebenezer Scrooge wakes up the morning before Christmas, he has no idea an old friend is about to give him the scare of his life with the help of three ghostly companions.
 Scrooge must examine his haunted past, lonely present, and frightening future in order to rejoin his fellow man and discover the true meaning of Christmas.
 This original adaptation by NH native and Jean's Playhouse Artistic Director, Joel Mercier, includes captivating songs, bright costumes, stunning special effects, riveting choreography, and a cast of over thirty actors, singers, and dancers from all over the granite state.
 Start your holiday season off with a bang!